This site is intended for UK healthcare professionals.

 2. General sale list (GSL) medicines

-Once you start to look at selling Pharmacy-only medicines (P-medicines), or Prescription-only Medicines (POMs) then you need to adhere to the GPhC guidance2 for distance selling.
+Once you start to look at selling P-medicines and POMs, then you need to adhere to The General Pharmaceutical Council (GPhC) guidance for distance selling.

-With POMs, if your online prescribing services employ a listed healthcare professional (i.e. a nurse or doctor, not a pharmacist) then the provision of online services will need to be regulated by the Care Quality Commission.
+• POMs – if your online prescribing services employ a listed healthcare professional (i.e. a nurse or doctor, not a pharmacist) then the provision of online services will need to be regulated by the Care Quality Commission (CQC), and their specific guideline.
 However, if you operate with pharmacy independent prescribers or nurse independent prescribers then the pharmacist prescribers themselves are regulated by the GPhC.

-Even if your online store is not registered with the CQC, it can also be worth looking at the CQC guidelines for online primary care.5
+Insight: Even if your online store is not registered with the CQC, it can also be worth looking at the CQC guidelines for online primary care.

-Online pharmacy is mostly operating at the bottom end of this scale right now, but as technology advances, it is more likely to be used for these higher risk chronic conditions.
+Online pharmacy is mostly focused on lower risk items right now, but as technology advances, it is more likely to be used for these higher risk chronic conditions.

 Accreditation of your website and insurance